the Dream Dance and Contemporary Animal Paintings

-The Dream Dance paintings are a synthesis of my Disney experience, my experience in East Africa and everything in between.
+The Dream Dance and contemporary animal paintings are a synthesis of my Disney experience, my experience in East Africa and everything in between.
 The surreal contrast of beauty and the beast provides a playful setting for the celebration of life and the joy that life brings.
-And what better way to express the joy of life than a dance!
-My Disney experience has taught me about story telling, both linearly and experientially.
-It taught me about the ‘suspension of disbelief’, fantasy, the whimsical and likewise, a place for humor.
-Each individual Dream Dance painting should be thought of as a passage from a larger story.
+And what better way to express the joy of life than a dance?
+My Disney experience has taught me about storytelling, both linearly and experientially.
+It taught me about the ‘suspension of disbelief’, fantasy and the whimsical.
+Humor can certainly play a role in painting and that there is a place for ‘cliché’.
+Each individual painting should be thought of as a passage from a larger story.

 My experience in Kenya, East Africa placed me in the middle of the animal kingdom, the wonderful exchange and interdependence of all animal forms, large to small and wild, really wild.
 And then there were the indigenous peoples, not always living in harmony with nature and themselves.
-The experience as a whole certainly gave me a new appreciation for creation and my position in it.
-There is a wealth of subject matter for an artist to draw upon.
+The experience as a whole certainly gave me a new appreciation for creation and my position in it; it’s where the rubber of life meets the road.
+There is wealth of subject matter for an artist to draw upon.

 In the conception of these paintings, the saturated color palette is intentional as well as an active, painterly surface.
 I like the interplay of local and fugitive color, color contrast and value contrast.
 I want these pieces to be visually exciting to look at.

 I began using technology to produce artwork while working for Walt Disney Imagineering in 2003, I developed new skill sets.
 Using primarily PhotoShop on a Mac platform, I started a new approach to assembling and composing artwork.
 Once satisfied with a composition produced in a digital format, I would then project it on to canvas and interpret my digital piece into oil.
 CGI is a wonderful tool for the artist!